e-katerinenko/e-katerinenko/README.md

 </div>

 ## Projects
-- Home lab
+- <a href='https://github.com/e-katerinenko/Home-lab'>Detection and Response Lab</a>
-- Incident Response Planning
+- <a href='https://github.com/e-katerinenko/Incident-Response-Planning'>Incident Response Planning</a>